vertcoin-project/vertcoin-core/README.md

 Testing
 -------

-Vertcoin currently relies on Bitcoin Core for its testcases, and few of them are known to work, though the software is based on fully test conforming upstream Bitcoin Core versions.
-We would be grateful to those who can help port the existing Bitcoin Core test cases to Vertcoin such that they can be used to assure correctness.
+Verticalcoin currently relies on Bitcoin Core for its testcases, and few of them are known to work, though the software is based on fully test conforming upstream Bitcoin Core versions.
+We would be grateful to those who can help port the existing Bitcoin Core test cases to Verticalcoin such that they can be used to assure correctness.

 Translations
 ------------